Xorast/project-Django/ReadMe.md

 * Events - Handles the "Evénement" section of the website
 * News - Handles the "Actu" section of the website
 * Accounts - Login / User space
 * Checkout - Handles online payment for registrations to activities / workshop / events.
-Deactivated (waiting for client to be ready).
+DEACTIVATED - Waiting for client to be ready.

 ## AUTHOR(S)